kmAyush/cache-simulator/README.md

    - After each memory access, performance statistics (e.g., total accesses, misses, dirty writebacks) are updated.

 5. **Output**:
-   - Outputs details for each memory access, followed by a final summary of cache performance metrics.
+   - Output details for each memory access and a final summary of cache performance metrics.

 ```plaintext